Beckn-One/DEG/docs/implementation-guides/v2/EV_Charging_V0.8-draft.md

 | EVSE | Electric Vehicle Supply Equipment | Individual charging station unit.
 Owned and operated by CPOs |
 | OCPI | Open Charge Point Interface | Protocol for communication between eMSPs and CPOs. |

+> Note:
-Note: This document does not detail the mapping between Beckn Protocol and OCPI.
+> This document does not detail the mapping between Beckn Protocol and OCPI.
 Please refer to [this](https://github.com/Beckn-One/DEG/blob/draft/docs/implementation-guides/v1-EOS/DEG00x_Mapping-OCPI-and-Beckn-Protocol-for-EV-Charging-Interoperability.md) document for the same.
+> BPPs are NOT aggregators.
+Any CPO that has implemented a Beckn Protocol endpoint is a BPP.
+> For all sense and purposes, CPOs are essentially BPPs and eMSPs are essentially BAPs.

 # 9\.
 Reference Architecture